daryllxd/lifelong-learning/startups/founders-at-work.md

 They called us to meet with Bill on October 13, 1997, and we were shown the Microsoft campus, headquarters, the whole works.
 We were taken to Bill’s office, met with him, and then we were taken to a room with a gigantic table, and there were about 15 Microsoft negotiators sitting on the other side: business development people, lawyers, accountants, all of them.
 They gave a presentation about how much they liked the company and this and that, and they said they wanted to buy us and placed an offer of $160 mil- lion.
 I said, “Thank you very much for making an offer.
 We really, really like your company and like the fact that you like us so much.
 We’ll go back to our board and discuss this and get back to you.”

 What drove you to keep on negotiating until you got the $400 million?
-Once you’ve got a lead in terms of a subscriber base, that is unassail- able.
+Once you’ve got a lead in terms of a subscriber base, that is unassailable.
 It can’t be replicated easily.
 So I knew even if they started developing the product—I have no doubt in my mind that they could have developed it, so many engineers and smart people in Microsoft.
 At that time they had some- thing like 16,000 engineers, and I had a total of 60 people in the company, only 14 engineers, so it would have been easy to pick 15 guys from 16,000 and build this product.
 But I knew we had that momentum behind us and that is very hard to replicate.

 Once you have tasted this kind of success, once you’ve tasted that it works, that you’ve got subscribers who are telling you it’s good, you know you are going to get there.
 In fact, that’s exactly what’s happened.
 That 6-month lead that we had already over any of our competitors today has translated into about a 50 to 100 million–user lead.
 Seeing how they did a lousy job of providing email to their 2.5 million sub- scribers, I also knew that they didn’t have the technology in house.
 Because if they did, they wouldn’t have been asking to license this from us.